alberto-rota/Certifications/README.md

-# Reposittory of Certifications for Alberto Rota
+# Repository of Certifications for Alberto Rota